-Mediation of family related issues usually requires two to three hours either at the home of the Mediator or at the home of one of the family members or at the family’s business premises.
+Mediation of family related issues usually requires three to eight hours either at the home of one of the family members or at the family’s business premises.
 Of course there are plenty of alternative possible venues.

-Disputes within the family disputes within a family environment often involve many people.
+Disputes within a family environment often involve many people.
 In such a case, the mediator will want to meet all of them and hear all of them speak about the dispute.
 It’s important that he understands the different positions taken and who supports whom.
 That understanding will enable him to recommend the best way forward – subject of course to your instructions.

 Now here are some examples.

 A mis-spent life interest in an estate

 Your father and mother divorced long time ago.
 Your father then married Julia.
 Your father died 10 years ago leaving most of his estate to Julia for her life and then to you and your siblings.

 Julia is now old and behaving in strange ways.
 Her various activities are decimating the value of her life interest, to which you and your siblings are ultimately entitled.